UCSD-E4E/acoustic-multiclass-training/documentation/config_parameters.md

 - "pink"
 - "brown"

-`noise_alpha`: Strength of noise in augmented clip after applying SyntheticNoise augmentation.
+`noise_alpha`: Strength of noise in an augmented clip after applying SyntheticNoise augmentation.
 Must be between 0 and 1\
 `freq_mask_param`: How many sequential pixels to mask in the FrequencyMasking augmentation\
-`freq_mask_param`: How many sequential pixels to mask in the TimeMasking augmentation\
+`time_mask_param`: How many sequential pixels to mask in the TimeMasking augmentation\
 `mixup_alpha_range`: Range for the alpha parameter of Mixup.
 The alpha parameter gives the strength of the other clip in the augmented clip after applying Mixup.
 Min/max values are between 0 and 1\
 `bg_noise_alpha_range`: Range for the alpha parameter of BackgroundNoise.
 The alpha parameter gives the strength of the other clip in the augmented clip after applying BackgroundNoise.
 Min/max values are between 0 and 1\
 `rand_eq_f_range`: Range for the frequency parameter of RandomEQ.
 Min/max must be greater than zero\